Don't Implement Unification by Recursion

 The huge downsides of inference rules is that they are a barrier to entry, and the leap from rules to any sort of implementable algorithm can be very non trivial.

 If I write unification with a LIFO queue, FIFO queue or some other ordering, it doesn’t matter much.
-And this can matter in more complex unification domains (E-unification and higher order unification) where you can get locally stumped on how to proceed, so it can be fruitful to pick off of you todo list the easiest to solve equation.
+This freedom of ordering is useful in more complex unification domains (E-unification and higher order unification) where you can get locally stumped on how to proceed, so it can be fruitful to pick off of you todo list the easiest to solve equation.

 from TRAAT chapter 4